Adults should not have sex with children. I do not advocate paedophilia

-In fact, I have for years campaigned against sex abuse, with positive, effective proposals to combat it:
+In fact, I have for many years campaigned against sex abuse, with positive, effective proposals to combat it:

 My dozens of articles and interviews have urged the partial decriminalisation of consenting, victimless behaviour involving young people of similar ages.
 For example: